hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

 "actually required". in such cases EXPERIMENTALLY we go ahead and make the transformation to put the last option in with the args as a trailing optional.

+## :#note-930

+contrast with leaf implementation (covered). without this, this adpater renders exactly as a terminal action, which has slightly different styling than we want: we want the invite line to invite the deeper usage, and hence we do not need the option section explaining the options (because it is redundant.)

+incidentally, at writing this *is* the only method that appears necessary to exist in the branch adapter class that it does not inherit from the graph already. i.e, without this one method, the branch adapter class would be purely a composite of subclassing the one class and mixing in the other module (see the associated "class-digraph.dot").